rikvdkleij/intellij-haskell/README.md

 - Improve error/warning annotation position;

 # Getting started:
-- Cabal install ghc-mod and haskell-docs;
+- Cabal install latest versions of ghc-mod and haskell-docs;
 - Set file paths to ghc-mod, ghc-modi and haskell-docs in `Settings/Haskell`;
 - Be sure in `Settings/Filetypes` that `Haskell language file` is registered with pattern `*.hs` and `Literate Haskell language file` with pattern `*.lhs`;
-- First install your project in a Cabal sandbox (be sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
+- First install and build your project in a Cabal sandbox (be sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
-- After project is installed in sandbox, create Haskell project in IntelliJ by using `File`/`Open` from IntelliJ menu;
+- After project is build in sandbox, create Haskell project in IntelliJ by using `File`/`Open` from IntelliJ menu;
 - Select `No SDK` in Project Setting;
 - Select in `Modules Settings` which folders to exclude (like .cabal-sandbox and dist) and which folders are `Source` and `Test` (normally src and test).
 - To get nice navigation features: add for libraries, Prelude(base, ghc-prim and integer-gmp packages) the source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;